 In Greece, where pancakes originated, the Athenians made them of barley and water, and Plato called them “griddle cakes” or “noble cakes.”
 From the ancient Greek church derives the custom of eating pancakes on Mardi Gras (Shrove Tuesday).

 In England since 1634, Shrove Tuesday (the day before Ash Wednesday, which ushers in the solemn season of Lent) has been called “Pancake Tuesday” or “Fat Tuesday,” because with 40 lean days ahead, it was a day of fun and feasting.
-The Shrovetide Pancake is described by a native son as follows: “There is a thing called wheaten flour, which the cookes do mingle with water, eggs, spice and other tragicall, magicall enchantments, and they put little by little into a frying pan of boiling suet, where it makes a confused dismall hissing, until at last it is transformed into the form of a Pancake, which the ignorant people do devoure very gredillie.”
+The Shrovetide Pancake was described as follows: “There is a thing called wheaten flour, which the cookes do mingle with water, eggs, spice and other tragicall, magicall enchantments, and they put little by little into a frying pan of boiling suet, where it makes a confused dismall hissing, until at last it is transformed into the form of a Pancake, which the ignorant people do devoure very gredillie.”
 In England, the “pancake bell” still rings at 11:00 a.m. on “Fat Tuesday.”

-Across the sea in America the ladies of Liberal, Kansas, which calls itself the “Pancake Hub of the Universe,” run an International Pancake Race.
+Across the sea in America, the ladies of Liberal, Kansas, which calls itself the “Pancake Hub of the Universe,” run an International Pancake Race.
 Visitors are attracted by a six-foot cement stack of pancakes and a variety of pancake novelty shops.

 The “Fat Tuesday” custom is an old and pleasant one, worth preserving, but pancakes are a welcome change any time of year.
 Most pancakes can be prepared ahead for later use.
 Fold, roll, or stack them.
 Cover and refrigerate or freeze them to be reheated later in a toaster, oven, or microwave oven, or heated in butter in a skillet or chafing dish over medium heat.